Tropic Thunder: Plot

-Hook-handed Vietnam veteran Staff Sergeant John "Four Leaf" Tayback's memoir Tropic Thunder is being made into a film.
-Except for newcomer supporting actor Kevin Sandusky, the cast—fading action hero Tugg Speedman, overbearing five-time Academy Award-winning Australian method actor Kirk Lazarus, loudmouthed rapper Alpa Chino, and drug-addicted comedian Jeff Portnoy—all cause problems for the inexperienced director Damien Cockburn, who cannot control them, resulting in a million-dollar pyrotechnics scene being wasted.
+Tropic Thunder, the memoir of Vietnam veteran John "Four Leaf" Tayback, is being made into a film.
+Except for supporting actor Kevin Sandusky, the cast — faded action hero Tugg Speedman who is failing to do more prestigious work, overbearing five-time Academy Award-winning Australian extreme method actor Kirk Lazarus, closeted gay rapper Alpa Chino, and drug-addicted comedian Jeff Portnoy — all cause problems for the inexperienced director Damien Cockburn, who cannot control them, resulting in a $4 million pyrotechnics scene being wasted.
 With the project months behind schedule, studio executive Les Grossman gives Damien an ultimatum: get the cast under control, or the project will be canceled.

-On Four Leaf's advice, Damien drops the actors into the middle of the jungle, with hidden cameras and rigged special effects explosions to film "guerrilla-style."
+On Four Leaf's advice, Damien drops the actors into the middle of the jungle, with hidden cameras and rigged special effects explosions to reshoot the film "guerrilla-style."
 The actors have guns that fire blanks, along with a map and scene listing that will lead to a helicopter waiting at the end of the route.
 Unknown to the actors and production, the group has been dropped in the middle of the Golden Triangle, the home of the heroin-producing Flaming Dragon gang.
-Just as the group is about to set off, Damien inadvertently steps on an old land mine and is blown up, stunning the actors.
-Tugg, believing Damien faked his death to encourage the cast to give better performances, assures the others that Damien is alive and that they are still shooting the film.
-Kirk is unconvinced but joins them in their trek to escape the jungle.
+Just as the group is about to set off, Damien inadvertently steps on an old land mine, and is blown up, stunning the actors.
+Tugg, believing Damien faked his death to encourage the cast to give better performances, assures the others that he is alive and that they are still shooting the film.
+Kirk is unconvinced but joins them in their trek.

-When Four Leaf and pyrotechnics operator Cody Underwood try to locate the deceased director, they are captured by Flaming Dragon.
-Four Leaf is revealed to have hands; he confesses to Underwood that he actually served in the Coast Guard, has never left the United States, and that he wrote his "memoir" as a tribute.
-As the actors continue through the jungle, Kirk, who has become convinced that Tugg's ineptitude is jeopardizing them, and Kevin, the only actor who bothered to properly prepare for his role, discover that Tugg is leading them in the wrong direction.
-The resulting argument results in Kirk leading the rest of the cast back toward the resort they are staying at as an increasingly delirious Tugg is captured by Flaming Dragon.
+When Four Leaf and pyrotechnics operator Cody Underwood try to locate the deceased director, they are captured by "Flaming Dragon" guards.
+Four Leaf is revealed to have hands; he confesses to Underwood that he actually served in the Coast Guard sanitation department, has never left the United States, and that he wrote his "memoir" as a tribute.
+As the actors continue through the jungle, Kirk, and Kevin (the only actor who bothered to properly prepare for his role), discover that Tugg is leading them in the wrong direction.
+The resulting argument ends with Kirk leading the rest of the cast back toward the resort they were based at, as an increasingly delirious Tugg is captured by the Flaming Dragon guards.
 Taken to their base, Tugg believes it is a POW camp from the script.
-The gang discovers he is the star of their favorite film, the box-office bomb Simple Jack, and forces him to reenact it several times a day, leading him to become brainwashed.
+He is then brought forward to the gang's boss, the 12-year-old Tran, who discovers that Tugg is the star of their favorite film, his first attempt at a serious movie (and box-office bomb), Simple Jack, and forces him to reenact that film, several times a day, leaving him brainwashed.